21 Analysis of Kinetics Data from a PFR

 21.5.1 Kinetics of Gas-Phase Decomposition

-The gas-phase decomposition of reagent A, reaction (1), was studied 1 atm using a PFR with a diameter of 1.0 cm and a length of 10 cm.
+The gas-phase decomposition of reagent A, reaction (1), was studied at 1500 K and 1 atm using a PFR with a diameter of 1.0 cm and a length of 10 cm.
 The inlet volumetric flow rates of reagents A, Y, and Z, in standard cm3 min-1, were varied from experiment to experiment.
 In all experiments the outlet conversion of reagent A was measured.
-The data for a block of experiments at a temperature of 1500 K are presented below.
-Using those data, assess the accuracy of the rate expression given in equation (2), paying particular attention to whether the expression might not capture possible effects of the concentrations of Y and Z.
+The data are presented below.
+Using those data, estimate the best value for the rate coefficient, \(k\), in equation (2) and assess the accuracy of the resulting rate expression.

 \[ A \rightarrow Y + Z \tag{1} \]